 receiving the care returns home in the evening.

 documents, living wills and medical powers of attorney.
 These

 documents allow a person to give instructions about future

-medical care should he or she be unable to participate in medical
+medical care should he or she was unable to participate in

-decisions due to serious illness or incapacity.
-Each state
+medical decisions due to serious illness or incapacity.
+Each

 Affordable Housing: Independent, affordable

 apartment living for older adults with limited incomes.
 Rental

 assistance is offered through the U.S. Department of Housing and